 They tend to eat only plants, meaning they are herbivores, and their shells are more rounded than turtles.
 Keep reading to find out more about pet tortoises if you’re interested in getting one for yourself.

-Pet Turtle Overview
+Pet Turtle Detailed

-However, when it comes to keeping a turtle as a pet, the most commonly owned pet turtle species are box turtles and red-eared sliders.
+When it comes to keeping a turtle as a pet, the most commonly owned pet turtle species are box turtles and red-eared sliders.

 Turtles may seem like one of the easiest pets to own, and they can certainly be low maintenance.
 However, there’s plenty that you need to know about owning one of these adorable reptiles.